 The following stores are conveniently clustered together, and are near the train stop (Bahnhof):

-- Lidl: Germany’s ubiquitous discount outlet offers fruit and vegetables, meat, dairy, dry goods, frozen foods, and baked goods.
-Gluten-free bread and pasta, as well as alternative milk (soy, lactose-free) are also usually available.
+- Lidl: Germany’s omnipresent discount outlet offers fruit and vegetables, meat, dairy, dry goods, frozen foods, and baked goods.
+Gluten-free bread, as well as alternative milk (soy, oat, lactose-free), are also usually available.
 Address: Zur Lok 6.

 - Netto: Another popular discount supermarket.
 Sells fruit, vegetables, meat, dairy, frozen food items, and dry goods.
 Gluten-free bread and alternative milk sources (almond, rice, oatmeal) are sometimes available.
 Address: Zur Lok 3.

 - Edeka: A more upscale supermarket featuring fruit, vegetables, meat, dairy, frozen foods, and baked goods.
-Offers some international food items too, such as Asian noodles, etc. There are also gluten-free and organic food options here.
-Address: Rottenbucher Strasse.
-9.
+Offers some international food items too, such as Asian noodles, etc. There are also gluten-free, vegan, organic food options here.
+Address: Rottenbucher Strasse 9.

 Other stand-alone shops include:

 - V-Markt: A supermarket and household goods shopping center.
 Sells fruit and vegetables, meat, dairy, dry goods, frozen foods, and baked goods.
 Address: Moosgasse 11.

 - Bioladen Heidi: A tiny shop specializing in organic food and products catering to special dietary needs.
 Heidi also has natural cosmetics for sale.
 Address: Dorfstrasse 32.